 Written and oral.
-Assessment is based on written work and on the oral exam.
+Assessment is based on a presentation in class, a written work and on the oral exam.
 The final paper will be used to verify the capacity to apply anthropological concepts and instruments to the analysis of studies relevant to eco-social design.